clara-jr/chassis-node-js/README.md

     docker run --name [CONTAINER_NAME] -p 8080:8080 -t -d [IMAGE_NAME]
     ```

 7. Configure GitHub Action in `.github/workflows/main.yaml`.
+This action read the [GitHub secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository) of the repository to fill the .env file with the secret called `ENV_FILE` and use the `GITHUB_TOKEN` secret to build and push a Docker image to [GitHub Packages](https://github.com/features/packages).